Frequently Asked Questions (FAQs)

 In the wild, their average lifespan is 45-50 years, but it could be longer.
 They have been known to live longer in captivity.

-Deforestation: The rainforests where the orangutans live are being cut down and cleared in order to collect the trees and to make space for agriculture, including small and large farms.
-The biggest cause of deforestation is palm oil plantations.
+Deforestation: The rainforests where the orangutans live are being cut down and cleared in order to collect the trees and to make space for agriculture, mining, and development.
+One of the major players of deforestation is the palm oil industry.
 The African oil palm tree (Elaeis guineensis) is planted across huge areas of Borneo and Sumatra.
 The fruit from these trees is harvested to obtain palm oil – a form of edible vegetable oil that is used in many foods and household products, and it is in huge demand.

 Illegal capture: It is illegal in Indonesia and Malaysia to hunt, capture, harm, kill, or own an orangutan.
 However, infant orangutans are still sought after for sale in the illegal exotic pet trade.
 Local people go into the forest to find and capture baby orangutans.
 A baby orangutan will always be with its mother.
 The only way to get a baby orangutan away from its mother is to kill the mother.